linux-blktests/blktests-ci/README.md

 or organization, to allow the runner to pick up and process GitHub actions.

-Follow the steps from [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and make the following least privilege choices:
+Follow the steps from [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and make the following least privilege choices (The token must be generated within the personal settings while selecting the correct `Resource owner`):

 ```
 For point 7   (Expiration) please select "No expiration" or the longest period